mitchmoser/sputnik/README.md

   - For tools that require user interaction such as captchas:
     - The artifact you highlighted will be saved to your clipboard
     - You will be directed to the submission page

+## Quick & Dirty Install

+After some initial testing & feedback, this will be published as a signed extension through Mozilla.
+Until then, it is possible to try this extension out by:
+- Downloading this repository
+- Navigating to [about:debugging] in Firefox
+- Select `Load Temporary Add-on...`
+- Choose the `manifest.json` file

 # OSINT Resources